 Engagement, Approach, Support

-Kids have free reign over one-of-a-kind worlds bolstered by deep customization options and frequent updates that add new challenges and content.
+Kids have free rein over one-of-a-kind worlds bolstered by deep customization options and frequent updates that add new challenges and content.

-Design thinking, problem solving, and resilience will stay with kids, but specific content-knowledge transfer is dependent on how classes use the game.
+Design thinking, problem-solving, and resilience will stay with kids, but specific content-knowledge transfer is dependent on how players use the game.